solidity-labs-io/forge-proposal-simulator/docs/guides/multisig-proposal.md

 ## Overview

 Following the addition of FPS to project dependencies, the next step is creating a Proposal contract.
-This example serves as a guide for drafting a proposal for Multisig contract.
+This example serves as a guide for drafting a proposal for a Multisig contract.

 ## Proposal contract